-There are current lawsuits in Texas proposing that voting by mail can be expanded amid COVID-19.
-That has not been finalized, but the following groups are always eligible to vote by mail: people aged 65+, people with disabilities, people confined to jail but otherwise eligible; and people who will be out of the County during Early Voting and on Election Day.
+Texas has not expanded vote by mail during COVID-19.
+However, the following groups are always eligible to vote by mail: people aged 65+, people with disabilities, people confined to jail but otherwise eligible; and people who will be out of the County during Early Voting and on Election Day.
 If you plan to vote by mail, make sure your application is received by October 23rd.

 We’ll Email You

-We’ll send you email reminders about the next election and other ways to stay involved!
+We’ll send you email reminders about the election and other ways to stay involved!